 Our overnight camp in the Thar Desert was one of the most memorable nights I’ve ever had – not just travelling, but in life.

-After a perfect sunset over the sand dunes and a home-made meal we were treated to live music and a traditional Kalbeliya dance performance by bonfire.
+After a perfect sunset over the sand dunes and a homemade meal, we listened to live music, followed by traditional Kalbeliya dance by bonfire.
 As the women dancers twirled like serpents, their bejewelled clothing glinting in the flames, we were invited to join them.
-What exhilaration!
-To dance barefoot in the desert with my travel mates, spinning and laughing and holding hands.
-I could barely keep up with the twirling, but it made me so happy, as though any worries I’d been carrying shook themselves off to get lost forever in the grains of sand.
+What exhilaration.
+To dance barefoot in the desert with my fellow travel companions, spinning while laughing and holding hands.
+I could barely keep up with the twirling, but it made me so happy, as though any worries I’d been carrying shook themselves off forever in the grains of sand.

 What could be better than all that?
-For me it was staying up together, crossed-legged on our camp cots, or tucked under warm blankets, telling stories.
+For me, it was staying up together, crossed-legged on our camp cots, or tucked under warm blankets, telling stories.
 With no light but the stars above, we could ask delicate questions about things we’d seen here.
-(How could one learn about the Sati, women who threw themselves onto their husband’s funeral pyres, without having follow-up questions?)
-We also shared our own secrets from back home late into the night, like a high-school sleepover.
-An experience worth the 17-hour train ride!
+After all, how could one learn about the Sati, women who threw themselves onto their husband’s funeral pyres, without having follow-up questions?
+We also shared our own secrets from back home late into the night, like a school sleepover.
+An experience worth the 17-hour train ride.

-In the vibrant city of Jaipur, we visited a local family for a cooking demonstration.
+In the vibrant city of Jaipur, we visited a family for a cooking demonstration.
 Again, how did I go my life without knowing about the power of mango powder?
 Discovering new Indian foods was a highlight of this trip and learning from an Indian chef was something I won’t soon forget.
-(Especially since she gifted us with copies of her recipe book.)
+Especially since she gifted us with copies of her recipe book.

 It’s so easy to rush from one famous monument to the next snapping pictures, especially in a country as rich in history as India.
 But these moments of listening and learning from local women are too big to fit on a postcard.
 Because our group was exclusively women, we had the opportunity to visit homes and interact with Indian women of all ages, to be reminded that despite differences in language, religion and customs, we are much more alike than not.
 I will remain forever grateful for this access, this privilege.